code4history/code4history.github.io/README.md

 ## Support for activities of other organizations
 Including activities before we call ourselves Code for History.
-Although we are not in the main business, we can help you to the extent possible, if we can cooperate with you through know-how utilizing old maps, topography surveys, and library references, including consultation on how to apply Maplat.
+Although we are not in the main business, we can help you to the extent possible, if we can cooperate with you through know-how utilizing old maps, chorography surveys, and library references, including consultation on how to apply Maplat.
 Please feel free to contact us.

 ### Assistance in Locating Ainu Names in Hokkaido